-From the Vice President for Student Affairs
+Welcome from the Vice President for Student Affairs

-A primary focus of the Division of Student Affairs is to foster community.
+A primary focus of Student Affairs is to foster community.
 Community allows one to feel a sense of belonging and connectedness, and these are essential precepts to deep and engaged learning.
 Because we know that learning can happen everywhere on-campus, both inside and outside the classroom, we cultivate and strengthen community so that students know they belong and matter.

 We don’t just want students to survive, we want them to thrive.
 We want to optimize and maximize their potential.
 We want to do all we can to help them manifest their best selves.
 We don’t want students to just experience transactional learning—we want transformational learning to happen.